-This story is by Kathrin Auzinger-Hotzel and was part of our 2021 Spring Writing Contest.
+This story is by Kathrin Auzinger-Hotzel and won an honorable mention in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 It was the first night of the new year.
 Frost hung in the air, heavy with icy crystals and glittering whenever a stray twinkle of moonlight drifted through the trees.
 Misty-eyed, I inhaled, filling my nostrils with the scent of pine and moss.
 It was a chilly night, but I didn’t freeze.
 I never froze, not anymore.

 Gravel grumbled under my boots as I wandered along the path near the river.
 I could hear the water call through the dark, clear and beckoning; see the tendrils of mist creep over the side of the bank and reach for me.